Undergraduate International Students

 - Minimum Score of 6.5

 Students transferring from another institution may apply for admittance for any academic semester.
 Transfer applicants must have earned a minimum of a C average (2.0 GPA) or equivalent and be eligible to return to the college or university he or she is leaving to attend St. Scholastica.
-Foreign post-secondary/university level transcripts must be WES or ECE evaluated, and that evaluation must be sent along with the transcript.
+Foreign post-secondary/university level transcripts can be evaluated by NACES and AICES member organizations.

-If international students have taken International Baccalaureate (IB), Advanced Placement (AP) or College in the Schools (CITS) credits through accredited institutions, these credits may transfer to CSS.
+If international students have taken International Baccalaureate (IB), Advanced Placement (AP) or College in the Schools (CITS) credits through accredited institutions, these credits may transfer to St. Scholastica.
 However, the College will need to perform an official transcript evaluation to see exactly which of the IB, AP or CITS may transfer to St. Scholastica.
-International students will need to have an official transcript sent to CSS from the institution that the IB, AP or CITS courses were taken.
+International students will need to have an official transcript sent to the College from the institution that the IB, AP or CITS courses were taken.

 International Students applying to The College of St. Scholastica must submit the following materials: